jeinryu/InsertionSort/README.md

-# Correctness Proof of Insertion Sort
+# Insertion Sort Correctness Proofs in Lean: A Comparison of Different Specifications

 This repository contains correctness proofs for **Insertion Sort** under different specifications in Lean.
 The goal is to compare how different specifications affect the structure and difficulty of correctness proofs.
 This work was inspired by [Verified Functional Algorithms](https://softwarefoundations.cis.upenn.edu/vfa-current/toc.html) of Software Foundations.
+For more details, see the accompanying paper [Insertion_Sort.pdf](https://github.com/jeinryu/InsertionSort/blob/main/Insertion_Sort.pdf)

 A correctness proof for a sorting algorithm typically involves these two properties: